-- 1. Misrepresenting another individual's work as one's own, e.g. plagiarism. - 2.
-Copying from another student during an exam. - 3.
-Altering one's exam after grading for the purpose of enhancing one's grade. - 4.
-Submitting the same paper to more than one class. - 5.
-Use of any material not approved by the instructor during an exam. - 6.
-Turning in reports intended to be based on field collection data but, in fact, is not. - 7.
+- a.
+Misrepresenting another individual's work as one's own, e.g., plagiarism. - b.
+Copying from another student during an exam. - c.
+Altering one's exam after grading for the purpose of enhancing one's grade. - d.
+Submitting the same paper to more than one class. - e.
+Use of any material not approved by the instructor during an exam. - f.
+Turning in reports intended to be based on field collection data but, in fact, is not. - g.
 Failure to respect the confidentiality of persons served or studied and to maintain the professional standards for ethical conduct as set forth in The Handbook of School Psychology published by the National Association of School Psychologists.